 The drive of anger is certainly bad when it becomes a constant presence in our relationships with others; when it is the sign of contempt and hatred nurtured towards the other as such; when it contains the intention of annihilation and destruction of the other.
 In this case, anger is the denial of relationship and responsibility; it is the contradiction, par excellence, to communication and dialogue, as well as the ground on which aggression is born and violence is developed against the other.

-So an elementary tool to fight anger is the ability to experience silence and solitude in a profound and intelligent way, allowing them to become space to appease our inner ghosts; loneliness and silence are absolutely necessary to fight against the compulsions of the false self that always threatened by the possibility of failure and non-affirmation on others, is open to anger.
+So an elementary tool to fight anger is the ability to experience silence and solitude profoundly and intelligently, allowing them to become space to appease our inner ghosts; loneliness and silence are necessary to fight against the compulsions of the false self that always threatened by the possibility of failure and non-affirmation on others, is open to anger.